 If you are hoping to attend the Viareggio Carnival but don’t want to pay out the nose for accommodation, Forte dei Marmi is a great alternative.
 It’s just a comfortable walk along the beach to Viareggio.

-Stay In Forte Dei Marmi If You are looking for a less crowded beach resort town; Relaxing on the beach is your main goal ; You are planning to attend Viareggio Carnival but are looking for cheaper accommodations for your stay.
+Stay In Forte Dei Marmi If You are looking for a less crowded beach resort town; Relaxing on the beach is your main goal ; You want cheaper accommodations for your stay.

-Best places to stay in Forte Dei Marmi:
+Best places to stay in Tuscany in Forte Dei Marmi:

-Grand Hotel Imperiale This 5-star luxury hotel is located only 300 m from the sea.
+• Grand Hotel Imperiale This 5-star luxury hotel is located only 300 m from the sea.
 It has a beautiful private beach.
-All rooms and suites have marble bathrooms, private balconies, LCD TV, fax, a telephone and free wifi.

 Known as the “Pearl of the Tyrrhenian Sea,” Viareggio is a gorgeous seaside resort town.
 If you are looking for a quiet, seaside location, this is not it.
 Viareggio is very popular with tourists, and it’s easy to see why.